Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/svg-colouring-paths.md

 </svg>
 ```

-As you can see there are four paths in our definition symbol.
+As you can see, there are four paths in our definition symbol.

-So how do we go about styling them all a different colour?
+So how do we go about styling them all a different color?

 ## Styling a CSS Path